How our Group Income Protection can help

 - Results for your business

-In 2018, 77% of our rehabilitation cases either returned to, or remained at work.
-So let us help your team when you need it.
+In 2021, 80% of all employees who we provided with rehabilitation support returned to, or remained at work.
+So, let's help your team when you need it.

 For your employees